 There are a variety of options available to U.S. citizens seeking to obtain proof of their lack of a criminal record.
 You should check with the requesting entity to determine what type of record they are seeking.
 For example, if a state criminal record check is requested, you can contact the state’s law enforcement agency.
 If the entity requests a national criminal record check, you will need to contact the FBI.

 The Criminal Justice Information Services (CJIS) Division of the Federal Bureau of Investigation (FBI) centralizes criminal justice information and provides accurate and timely information and services to local, state, federal, and international law enforcement agencies, the private sector, academia, and other government agencies.

 The U.S. Embassy does not provide fingerprinting services.
 In order to have your fingerprints taken, you must take a fingerprint card to a local enforcement agency to request this service.
 Fingerprint cards can be downloaded from the FBI’s website.
-In Guatemala City, fingerprints can be taken at the Gabinete Criminalistico of the Policía Nacional Civil, located in Zone 6.
+In Guatemala City, fingerprints may be taken at the Gabinete Criminalistico of the Policía Nacional Civil located in Zone 6.